Lab 3: Series and Parallel Resistive Circuit

 Power Supply Voltage [V] 1V 2V 5V 10V Voltmeter Reading [V] Ammeter Reading [A] -

-Lastly, we’ll assemble the following parallel resistive circuit using the 1kΩ and 10kΩ breadboard.
-The power supply will act as the DC Voltage Source.
+Lastly, we’ll assemble the following parallel resistive circuit using the 1kΩ and 10kΩ resistors on a breadboard.
+The power supply will act as the DC voltage source.

 Figure 3.7